 We have filed with the SEC a registration statement on Form N-2 (File Nos.
 333-234420 and 811-23299) utilizing a shelf registration process relating to the securities described in this prospectus supplement, which registration statement was most recently declared effective on March 2, 2021.
 This document is in two parts.
-The first part is the prospectus supplement, which describes the terms of this offering of common stock and also adds to and updates information contained in the accompanying prospectus, which gives more general information and disclosure.
+The first part is the prospectus supplement, which describes the terms of this offering of common stock and also adds to and updates information contained in the accompanying prospectus.
+The second part is the accompanying prospectus, which gives more general information and disclosure.
 To the extent the information contained in this prospectus supplement differs from or is additional to the information contained in the accompanying prospectus, you should rely only on the information contained in this prospectus supplement.
 Please carefully read this prospectus supplement and the accompanying prospectus together with the additional information described under the headings "Available Information" and "Risk Factors" included in this prospectus supplement and the accompanying prospectus, respectively, before investing in our common stock.

-Neither we nor Ladenburg Thalmann & Co.
-Inc. has authorized any dealer, salesman or other person to give any information or to make any representation other than those contained in this prospectus supplement or the accompanying prospectus.
+Neither we nor the underwriters have authorized any dealer, salesman or other person to give any information or to make any representation other than those contained in this prospectus supplement or the accompanying prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 This prospectus supplement and the accompanying prospectus do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction or to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
 The information contained in this prospectus supplement and the accompanying prospectus is accurate as of the dates on their respective covers.
 Our financial condition, results of operations and prospects may have changed since those dates.
-To the extent required by law, we will amend or supplement the information contained in this prospectus supplement and the accompanying prospectus to reflect any material changes subsequent to the date of this prospectus supplement and the accompanying prospectus and prior to the completion of any offering pursuant to this prospectus supplement and the accompanying prospectus.
+To the extent required by law, we will amend or supplement the information contained in this prospectus supplement and the accompanying prospectus to reflect any material changes subsequent to the date of this prospectus supplement and the accompanying prospectus and prior to the completion of any offering pursuant to this prospectus supplement and the accompanying prospectus and prior to the completion of any offering pursuant to this prospectus supplement and the accompanying prospectus and prior to the completion of any offering pursuant to this prospectus supplement and the accompanying prospectus and prior to the completion of any offering pursuant to this prospectus.